-The art department of Black River Public School provides a comprehensive and challenging visual art curriculum that reflects our school's mission statement.
+The Art department of Black River provides a comprehensive and challenging visual art curriculum for our students.
 The middle school classes broaden students' understanding of the cultures they study in Humanities with clear steps that build on one another.
-Students who complete the high school series of art courses will be prepared to enter college
+Students who complete the high school series of art courses will be prepared to enter college and life with real skills and a developed sense of personal aesthetics.